opensemanticworld/rapsql/README.md

 ### Further Development ###
 The goal of this project is to evaluate drop-in replacements of graph databases with Postgres.

-Progress of custum rapsql features can be found in [./dev*](https://github.com/OpenSemanticLab/rapsql/tree/main/dev).
+Progress of custom rapsql features can be found in [./dev*](https://github.com/OpenSemanticLab/rapsql/tree/main/dev).

-1. Function for JSON return by a dyanamic_string query as Remote Procedure Call (in work)
+1. Function for JSON return by a dynamic string query as Remote Procedure Call (in work)
 2. Research and implementation of a transpiler module for SPARQL to Cypher (to do)
-3. Drop-in replacemant of an graph database (to do)
+3. Drop-in replacement for a SPARQL triplestore (to do)

 ## Community and Services ##